oyesaurabh/striverSDE/README.md

 # striverSDE
-this repo will contain striver's SDE sheets sol. feel free to suggest any changes
+This repo will contain striver's SDE sheets sol. feel free to suggest any improvements or changes